salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-url-create-object-url.md

 document.body.appendChild(iframe);
 ```

-Without protection from Lightning Web Security, upon loading the content of the `iframe`, the browser runs the code in the `<script>` tag which bypasses the sandbox.
-If the code is running on the same domain, it gains access to all cookies and displays them in a popup window.
+Upon loading the content of the iframe the browser will see the script tag and run its code.
+At that point code will bypass the sandbox and, if it's running on the same domain, it will gain access to all cookies.
+Possibilities are endless here.

+Trying to patch all tags and prevent `blob:` URLs is not feasible as the vulnerability does not lie in what type of URLs are supported but the content referenced by them.
+Reading the content of a `blob:` URL is also quite a challenge since the data is stored in memory in binary format.

+There are ways to read the content of a Blob/File object but they are asynchronous.
+One such API is the `FileReader` interface.
+While this may be feasible and elegant in async operations unfortunately `URL.createObjectURL` is a synchronous API therefore this distortion needs to deal with even tougher limitations.

+### Goal

-To guard against exploits, Lightning Web Security fetches the content of the URL and scans `Blob` and `File` objects that have their MIME type set to `text/html`, `image/svg+xml` or `text/xml`.
-If malicious content is detected, the code doesn't execute.
+- To scan and detect malicious content in Blob/File objects that have their MIME type set to `text/html`, `image/svg+xml` or `text/html`.
+- To allow other MIME types which do not trigger the JIT to be used.
+- Performance should not be impacted on non-dangerous MIME types.

+### Design

+- Patch the `URL.createObjectURL` API to scan Blob/File objects that use a potentially dangerous MIME type for dangerous code.
+- Use `DOMPurify` to detect whether content is dangerous in the original payload and deny the usage of the specific Blob/File object with `URL.createObjectURL`, if so
+- passthrough of any Blob/File/MediaSource objects that use safe MIME types
+- For MIME types with `text/html`, `text/xml`, `image/svg+xml` we enforce `charset=utf-8`, i.e. the mime type of the blob becomes `text/html;charset=utf-8`
+- To avoid the async-sync issue with this particular API we use a deprecated behavior of `XMLHttpRequest` that allows us to make synchronous XHR requests to a URL.
+We create an in memory `blob:` URL with the initial content, fetch it synchronously and then scan it using `DOMPurify`.
+If any content has been removed by `DOMPurify` we mark the content as dangerous.
+Although marked as deprecated, this API will surely be kept in future browser versions as there is no alternative yet to fetching remote content synchronously.
+Removing this feature will surely break other web applications thus the risk is quite minimal.

-### Distorted Behavior
+### Distorted behavior

-This distortion throws an exception when MIME types `text/html`, `text/xml`, `image/svg+xml` are used with `Blob` or `File` objects that try to load malicious content: `Lightning Web Security: Cannot "createObjectURL" using an unsecure [object Blob]!`
+- For any HTML like MIME types used with Blob/File objects that try to load malicious content, the API will throw the error `Locker: Cannot "createObjectURL" using a unsecure [object Blob]!`
+- For any non-recognized MIME types the API will throw the error `Unsupported MIME type.`
+- All commonly used and non-malicious MIME types will not be affected.
+- All Blob/Files using html like MIME types which do not represent a threat will be allowed.

-If no malicious content is detected when these MIME types are used, the content is allowed to load but the distortion enforces `charset=utf-8` to prevent exploits where the browser auto-interprets charset and special characters that can lead to XSS.
+- On HTML like MIME types we enforce charset=utf-8 to prevent exploits where browser auto interprets charset and special characters that can lead to XSS.

-For any unsupported MIME types, including `text/javascript`, the distortion throws an exception with the message `Lightning Web Security: Unsupported MIME type.`

-Empty MIME types on `File` and `Blob` objects are treated as `text/plain` since browsers treat this differently.
+- Empty MIME types on File and Blob objects will automatically be normalized to 'text/plain' since browsers treat this differently.

-All commonly used and non-malicious MIME types work as expected.
 <!-- END generated embed, please keep comment -->